setl4/setl4/README.md

 provides examples of several basic constructs and operations.

 Directory `setl4/examples` contains various demonstration program.
-This written in SPITBOL have a name ending in 'sbl'.
+Those written in SPITBOL have a name ending in 'sbl'.
 One goal of the project is to translate these programs to SETL4